Danish Sourdough Rye Bread (Rugbrød)

 In the process of baking this now – wondered if you had ever tried shaping and baking in a dutch oven.
 I’m excited and hope this turns out – will be the first use of my freshly made rye sourdough starter!

-It’s too wet to shape I think.
+Containing only rye flour which is low in gluten and the dough is very wet making shaping very difficult.
 I make a similar loaf, I prove in a basket then bake in a Dutch oven, it’s lovely but quite different in looks and the crumb is slightly dryer.
+If you search ‘Finnish Rye Bread’.
 Hope that helps answer your question.

 Thanks so much!